CroatianMeteorNetwork/RMS/README.md

 Please see our website for more info: https://globalmeteornetwork.org/ We are also selling Plug And Play meteor systems which run this code!

+Finally, if you decide to build one system from scratch, we strongly encourage you to look at our [Wiki page](https://globalmeteornetwork.org/wiki/index.php?title=Main_Page).

 ## Requirements
 This guide will assume basic knowledge of electronics, the Unix environment, and some minor experience with the Raspberry Pi platform itself.